Welcome to the

 • Do you have a desire to stop drinking?

-• If you do, what lengths are you willing to go to obtain lasting sobriety.
+• What lengths are you willing to go for lasting sobriety.

-This is to those who are willing to go to any lengths or do whatever it takes to obtain lasting sobriety.
+Not everyone is ready to take the steps.
+Those who are willing to go to any lengths are ready.

 Step 1.
 We admitted we were powerless over alcohol,